jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 > Modeling with objects is powerful and intuitive, largely because this matches the perception of interacting with a world of which we are part. — [SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.5.5

-Creating stateful object-oriented programs is straigtforward.
+Creating stateful object-oriented programs is straightforward.
 An ATM program, for example, that allows the user to set a “withdrawal amount” and effect a withdraw,

 <script async src="//jsfiddle.net/jmilgrom/notc93Lv/embed/"></script>